-(4) SSNs that have been verified through the Ohio works first (OWF) or medicaid programs shall not be reverified unless questionable.

-(E) How is an SSN verified?

-(1) A completed SSA form number SS-5 shall be considered proof of application for a SSN for a newborn infant.

-(2) Matching the reported SSN with information supplied by the SSA such as beneficiary and earnings data exchange (BENDEX) or state data exchange (SDX).

-(3) Matching the reported number with the SSA's third party query system, or

-(4) Observing the assistance group member's social security card or any official document containing the SSN.

-(5) When the individual has no social security card, either the SSA 5028 "Receipt of Application of a Social Security Number" (rev. 04/2000), or the SSA 5029 "Receipt of Application of a Social Security Number" (rev. 11/2000), that is for a SSN that cannot be used for work purposes, or any "official document" containing the SSN can be used.
+- (4) SSNs that have been verified through the Ohio works first (OWF) or medicaid programs shall not be reverified unless questionable. - (F) How is an SSN verified? - (1) A completed SSA form number SS-5 "Application for a Social Security Card" (rev. 10/2021) or a form SSA 2853 "Message from Social Security" (rev. 08-2009) shall be considered proof of application for a SSN for a newborn infant. - (2) Matching the reported SSN with information supplied by the SSA such as beneficiary and earnings data exchange (BENDEX) or state data exchange (SDX). - (3) Matching the reported number with the SSA's third party query system, or - (4) Observing the assistance group member's social security card. - (5) When the individual has no social security card, either the SSA 5028 "Receipt of Application of a Social Security Number" (rev. 04/2000), or the SSA 5029 "Receipt of Application of a Social Security Number" (rev. 11/2000), that is for a SSN that cannot be used for work purposes, or any "official document" containing the SSN can be used.
 An "official document" is defined as a W-2 form, a railroad retirement, retirement survivors disability insurance (RSDI) or supplemental security income (SSI) award letter, or another document containing the SSN that by law or regulation is required to be verified by the SSA.
-When the SSN appears questionable, the county agency shall verify the number either by matching it with information received from SSA or completing a JFS 07355.

-(F) What documentation should be included in the case record to verify the SSN?
+When the SSN appears questionable, the county agency shall verify the number either by matching it with information received from SSA or completing a JFS 07355. - (G) What documentation should be included in the case record to verify the SSN?

-The original JFS 07355, or a scan or photocopy of the social security card, SSA 5028, or SSA 5029 shall be retained in the case record.
+One of the following is to be retained in the case record: A photocopied or scanned copy of the social security card, an original JFS 07355, a SSA 2853, a SSA 5028 or a SSA 5029.
 When photocopies cannot be made, the county agency shall record full details regarding documents seen and in whose possession they remain.

-(G) What can the SSNs of applicants and recipients be used for?
+(H) What can the SSNs of applicants and recipients be used for?